ZertoPublic/Z4K/docs/openapi.md

 #### Access Z4K API

+You can access the Z4K API in two ways.
+1. With Z4K ingress
+2. With External ingress

 ##### With Z4K Ingress

 To access the Z4K API if you're using Z4K ingress, run the command: